ChaitanyaMadhuCM/Established-Text-Classification-ML-Workflow/README.md

 # Text-Classification-ML-Workflow
-**Well-Structured and Industry-Standard approach to: Multi-Class Text Classification using ML and NLP (end-to-end).**
+**Industry-Standard approach to: Multi-Class Text Classification using ML and NLP (end-to-end).**

 ## Overview

 This notebook demonstrates the implementation of a multi-class text classification model using machine learning techniques.
-The goal is to classify textual data into different predefined categories, such as business, entertainment, politics, sports, and technology.
-The model is trained on a dataset containing text samples from various categories.
+The goal is to classify input textual data into a predefined category, such as business, entertainment, politics, sports, and technology, by training a model on a labelled dataset.

 ## Table of Contents